christopherjlogan/cot5390_project1/README.md

 3. No tests are implemented so testing the application required deploying and troubleshooting.
 4. More effective error handling should be implemented
 5. Text sentiment is not stored so it is not persistent after web page reload
+6. It is confusing that the cloud project, repo and other resources are named as "project 1"

 ## Problems Encountered and Solutions
 1. Refactoring to SPA took significant refactoring of both front and back-ends of the application.